-The abuse of Valium and other benzos is increasing as other illegal drugs such as heroin are more difficult to get.
-Valium can be obtained legally via prescription and studies have shown an increase in addiction.
+The abuse of Valium and other benzos is increasing as other illegal drugs such as heroin are more challenging to get.
+Valium can be obtained legally via prescription, and studies have shown an increase in addiction.
 One study in 2016 showed a 570% increase in substance abuse treatment admissions with benzos, including valium.

 What are the Dangers of Snorting Valium?

-The first danger of snorting Valium is becoming strongly and quickly addicted as it rushes through the nasal passage, causing an intense high.
+The first danger of snorting Valium is becoming vigorously and quickly addicted as it rushes through the nasal passage, causing an intense high.
 Sniffing Valium can amplify the effects of the high this drug gives.
-The nasal cavity has blood vessels that allow the drug to travel directly to the drug stream causing an immediate high or a high can onset within 5 to 10 minutes.
-If ingested orally it would first have to be ingested in the digestive system and then processed by the liver which is a much slower route of consumption.
-Once the respiratory system is damaged it can be difficult to breathe.
+The nasal cavity has blood vessels that allow the drug to travel directly to the drug stream, causing an immediate high or a high can onset within 5 to 10 minutes.
+It would first have to be consumed in the digestive system and then processed by the liver, a much slower consumption route if ingested orally.
+Once the respiratory system is damaged, it cannot be easy to breathe.
 It is easy to damage the nasal membranes as these are very delicate.

-Once the nasal membranes are damaged their normal function stops and difficulty breathing will become active.
+Once the nasal membranes are damaged, their regular function stops, and difficulty breathing will become active.
 Constipation, vomiting, dizziness, shakiness, and increased heart rate are other side effects of snorting Valium.
 A person who has been sniffing valium for a long time will suffer from loss of smell, nosebleeds, problems swallowing, nasal infections, and a runny nose.
-If valium is mixed with other depressants such as opioids or alcohol it is likely to cause an overdose.
+If valium is mixed with other depressants such as opioids or alcohol, it is likely to cause an overdose.

 What are the Symptoms of a Valium Overdose?

 The initial symptoms of an overdose caused by valium are delayed breathing, drowsiness, and low blood pressure.
-Once tolerance is built up in a person more of the drug will be required to feel the same high but the increase in the amount of dosage while using a drug that causes a calming effect leads to a lot of accidental overdose cases.
-Blurry vision, double vision, hiccups, bluish lips and fingertips, rapid eye movements, tremors, and disorientation are also symptoms of an overdose.
+Once tolerance is built up in a person, more of the drug will be required to feel the same high, but the increase in the dosage while using a drug that causes a calming effect leads to many accidental overdose cases.
+Blurry vision, double vision, hiccups, bluish lips and fingertips, rapid eye movements, tremors, and disorientation are symptoms of an overdose.

-Once the breathing stops the heart will stop and the person will fall into a coma which in turn will cause severe and may be permanent brain damage.
-If there is no medical assistance administered within minutes of the person falling into a coma sudden death is imminent.
+Once the breathing stops, the heart will stop, and the person will fall into a coma which in turn will cause severe and may be permanent brain damage.
+If no medical assistance is administered within minutes of falling into a coma, sudden death is imminent.
 Misusing drugs will also damage your finances and could cause legal issues as well.
 Do not allow withdrawal symptoms to discourage you from seeking to get clean.

 How Can Allure Detox Help You?

 If you or someone you know is fighting with Valium dependence, Allure Detox provides a safe and comfortable environment for you to begin your journey in recovery.
-The NIDA recommends that professional help is needed when trying to discontinue the use of Valium if someone has been addicted to it long term.
-Here we have specialists that are experienced in the healing process that is entailed for someone who has abused drugs by snorting them.
-Our services meet the specific medical, mental, social, occupational, and family needs of our patients.
+The NIDA recommends that professional help is needed when trying to discontinue Valium if someone has been addicted to it long term.
+Here we have specialists experienced in the healing process for someone who has abused drugs by snorting them.
+Our services meet our patients’ specific medical, mental, social, occupational, and family needs.